 The big day came at 7 a.m. on 15 December 2020: a stone’s throw from Essen main station, the Valora Food Service Germany campus opened its doors.
-This is where around 50 BackWerk franchisees and agency partners from the Ditsch pretzel bakery will undergo their training.
-This represents a milestone achieved in the middle of the coronavirus pandemic and designed to modernise training, standardise it more and raise it to a new level.
+This is where around 50 BackWerk franchisees and agency partners from the Ditsch pretzel bakery can undergo their training.
+This represents a milestone achieved in the middle of the COVID-19 pandemic and designed to modernise training, standardise it more and raise it to a new level.

 Valora franchise and agency partners: self-employed – but not alone